State capacity: Definitions and measurement

+State capacity can be measured by indexes such as the government effectiveness index and government competitiveness index.

 State formation

 State capacity may involve an expansion of the state's information-gathering abilities.
 In processes of state-building, states began implementing a regular and reliable census, the regular release of statistical yearbooks, and civil and population registers, as well as establishing a government agency tasked with processing statistical information.

 Mark Dincecco distinguishes between state capacity (the state's ability to accomplish its intended actions) and "effective statehood" (the political arrangements that enable the state to best accomplish its intended actions).
 He argues that fiscal centralization and institutional impartiality are key to effective statehood.